Generation adidas Cup: Semifinals set! Union defeat Real Madrid U15s, LAFC beat Flamengo U17s | MLSSoccer.com

-Four teams in each age group, U-15s and U-17s, were left standing at the 2023 Generation adidas Cup, heading towards the final two days of the competition in Bradenton, Florida.
+Four teams in each age group, U-15s and U-17s, are left standing at the 2023 Generation adidas Cup, heading towards the final two days of the competition in Bradenton, Florida.

-Three of the four teams left in the Under-15 age group are MLS sides, with Austin FC, KRC Genk, Orlando City and the Philadelphia Union all advancing to Saturday’s semifinals.
+Three of the four teams left in the Under-15 age group are MLS sides, with Austin FC, Belgium's KRC Genk, Orlando City SC and the Philadelphia Union all advancing to Saturday’s semifinals.

 Austin FC secured the biggest upset of the day, beating the New York Red Bulls by a 2-0 score.
 Five minutes into the game, Red Bulls forward Julian Hall received a red card, leaving Austin to face 10 men for most of the match.
 Abner Zuniga converted a penalty in the 25th minute to put Austin in front, while forward Tate Duax added the second.